SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 ### Scaling In

 Consider the case where this is no pending requests in the central queue.
 Now, a middle-end server cannot get a request, and it will wait until timeout.
-If there happens to be three consecutive timeouts, master server will be notified to scale in by killing some servers.
+If there are three consecutive timeouts, master server will be notified to scale in by killing some servers.

 ## Front Tier